sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Here, we examine the shape bias of current models, compared to toddlers, and analyze the relationship between shape bias and caricature recognition.

-The cue-conflict protocol if the main experiment protocol to evaluate the shape bias <d-cite key="diesendruck2003specific"></d-cite>.
+The cue-conflict protocol is the main experimental protocol to evaluate the shape bias in toddlers <d-cite key="diesendruck2003specific"></d-cite>.
 The idea is to present an object and two variants, one modifying only the texture of the original object and one modifying only the shape of the original object.
 The task is then to choose which of the two variants is the closest to the original one.
-If a toddler tend to select the shape variant, it means that he is shape biased.
+If a toddler tends to select the same-shape variant, it means that they are shape biased.

 ML benchmarks used to evaluate the shape bias of models <d-cite key=" geirhos2021partial,hermann2020origins"></d-cite> do not follow the experimental protocols